Timovzl/RtlTimoInterviewDemo/README.md

 The architecture takes the form of a DDD bounded context, adhering to both Clean Architecture and Hexagonal Architecture (ports & adapters).

-## Repositories

-Although some like to use Entity Framework (EF) directly from application services, EF does not provide a full repository pattern.
-A clean repository pattern has functional interfaces with reusable methods.
-It abstracts away the "how" (e.g. a complex EF LINQ query) from the "what", which application services should focus on.

-The [Architect.EntityFramework.DbContextManagement](https://github.com/TheArchitectDev/Architect.EntityFramework.DbContextManagement) package makes it easy to manage DbContext lifespans across use cases and repositories, while facilitating resilience and concurrency protection at the same time.

 ## Scalability

 - The API can scale _out_ without issue.